texhex/BiosSledgehammer/README.md

 ## BIOS Password

-To set a BIOS password, you define the password file (containing the desired password) in ``BIOS-Password.txt``.
+To set a BIOS password, you define the password file, containing the desired password, in ``BIOS-Password.txt``.
 This file must be stored in the [model folder](#models-folder).
 Example file:

 ```cfg
 # Use our standard password